aayam-bajaj/BASIC_CALC_AB/README.md

   - Subtraction
   - Multiplication
   - Division
+- Scientific Operations like factorial, logarithm, square root
+- Unit Conversion
+  - Celsius to Fahrenheit and vice-versa
+  - INR to USD and vice-versa
 - Simple and interactive command-line interface
 - Easy-to-understand Java source code
 - Suitable for educational and beginner use